puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 `/spec/classes` | Directory containing testing templates for any classes you generate with the `pdk new class` command.
 `/templates` | Directory containing any ERB or EPP templates.

+[DavidS: there are a number of additional/hidden files that configure optional third-party services, and tools, that should be mentioned here:
+* appveyor.yml https://www.appveyor.com/ Cloud-based testing on Windows
+* .gitattributes and .gitignore: recommended defaults for using git
+* .pmtignore: required defaults when building a module for the forge
+* .rspec: default config for rspec
+* .rubocop.yml: recommended settings for ruby style checking
+* .travis.yml: http://travis-ci.org/ Cloud-based testing on Linux, and OSX
+]

 Related topics:

 * [Module fundamentals][fundamentals]